- Your career

 - Promote a learning environment of connectedness, support & continuity this fosters the journey that values the process of furthering knowledge and expertise.

-All graduates attend a 5 day orientation program at the beginning of the graduate program, followed by a three-day Management of Violence and Aggression Training (MOVAIT) course.
+All graduates attend an in-depth orientation program at the beginning of the graduate program.

-Our program commences early February each year.
-Barwon Health participates in the PMCV computer match process for all graduate nurse positions.
+Our Entry to Practice program commences early February each year.
+Barwon Health participates in the PMCV computer match process for all Graduate Nurse Positions (RN).

-During your graduate year/s at MHDAS, you will receive support from a variety of people including your preceptors, clinical staff, managers, other graduates and of course the graduate support team.
+During your entry to practice year/s at MHDAS, you will receive support from a variety of people including preceptors, clinical staff, managers, other entry to practice clinicians and of course the entry to practice team.
 Whilst there are great clinical staff and educators in your areas, graduates are supported by the Graduate Coordinator and the MHDAS Education Team.

 As part of the transition from student to registered practitioner, graduates are also provided with opportunities to learn and reflect on their practice outside of their clinical areas.
 This includes: